 The mid-range is where you’ll find the most accommodations.
 From cool hilltop treehouses to private enclosed beach fale inspired bungalows with air conditioning, there are plenty of options for a comfortable place to crash.

-If you can swing it, Samoa has a couple luxury hotels on the coast with direct access to surf boats, which makes them the most convenient and easy way to navigate a surf trip in Samoa.
-A top-notch breakfast is likely included, an onsite restaurant with a view, and the sweet respite of air conditioning, which is quite handy in the Samoan heat.
+If you can swing it, Samoa has a couple of nice hotels on the coast with direct access to surf boats, which makes them the most convenient and easy way to navigate a surf trip in Samoa.
+A top-notch breakfast is likely included in the rate, along with an onsite restaurant with a view, and the sweet respite of air conditioning, which is quite handy in the Samoan heat.